Romashkaa/telekit/docs/tutorial/10_timeouts.md

 ## Timeout warnings

-If a chain waits for user input without a timeout, Telekit can emit a warning.
+If a chain waits for user response without a timeout, Telekit can emit a warning.
 This helps prevent accidental infinite waits.

 You can disable warnings:
 ```py